Across the country, immigrants and refugees serve as a catalyst for community revitalization and an engine of economic growth.

 This event is open to all members of Asset Funders Network, Grantmakers Concerned with Immigrants and Refugees, and Northern California Grantmakers.

-Katharine Gin is the Co-Founder & Executive Director of Education for Faire Consideration.
+Katharine Gin is the Co-Founder & Executive Director of Educators for Fair Consideration (E4FC).
 For more than 20 years, Katharine has worked to enhance arts and education opportunities for low-income and minority youth.
 She has developed innovative programs in schools, housing projects, and detention facilities.
 Her artistic and educational work with youth has been highlighted in college textbooks, literary anthologies, magazines, and national newspapers, including the New York Times, Wall Street Journal, Los Angeles Times, Harvard Educational Review, Pod Save America, and Fast Company.

 Outside of her work with E4FC, Katharine serves as Board President of the California Immigrant Policy Center (CIPC), on UC President Janet Napolitano's Advisory Group on Undocumented Students, on the National Advisory Board of TheDream.US, and on the Underground Scholars Initiative at UC Berkeley.
 She also served as an advisor to the Nelson Fund at The Silicon Valley Community Foundation, where she oversaw the fund's philanthropic investments in arts and education from 2001 to 2014.